How to Build a Bean Teepee

 Step 5: Plant Pole Beans

 Plant pole bean seeds around the circumference of your teepee.
 We like to plant a few directly around the branch and then a few between each branch segment.
-There are a number of lovely varieties of pole beans out there.
-For example, we like Heirloom Blue Lake Pole Beans from Renee’s Garden, or you could get a variety pack of Tri-Color Pole Beans to add color and diversity to your bean harvest.
+There are several lovely varieties of pole beans out there.

 A fully grown bean teepee is an awesome treat for kids!